tobspr-games/yorg.io-3-modding-docs/README.md

 While there is very basic API documentation, I **strongly** recommend to join the official discord (http://discord.yorg3.io) and get in contact with me (`tobspr#5407`).
 I am very happy to help out, and I can also add new features to the mod api if you need them.

+There is also a documentation of all classes available which can be helpful: https://docs.yorg3.io

 ### Testing your own mod